swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-setup-label-studio.md

 improve our model's performance.

 The quality of data is crucial for any machine learning model.
-The saying "garbage in, garbage out" holds true; if the data fed into the model is of poor quality, the model's predictions will also be poor.
-Therefore, careful attention must be paid to the data labeling process to ensure high-quality, accurate data.
+The saying *"garbage in, garbage out"* holds true: if the data fed into the model is of poor quality, the predictions of the model will also be poor.
+Therefore, giving careful attention to the data labeling process is essential to guarantee high-quality, accurate data.

-Collecting and labeling data is not a one-time task but an iterative process.
-Just as developing a machine learning model involves multiple iterations of training and fine-tuning, the data collection and labeling process also requires continuous refinement.
-As new data becomes available and the model's requirements evolve, additional rounds of data labeling and quality checks are necessary to maintain and improve the model's performance.
+In Supervised Learning tasks, collecting and labeling data is usually not a one-time task but an iterative process.
+Just as developing a machine learning model involves multiple iterations of training and parameter adjustments, the data collection and labeling process also requires continuous refinement.
+As new data becomes available and the requirements of the model evolve, additional rounds of data labeling and quality checks are necessary to maintain and improve the model's performance.

 [Label Studio](https://labelstud.io) is an open-source data labeling tool that supports various data types, including text, images, audio, and video.
 In this